OniMooni/hashlips_nft_contract/README.md

  Code Changes:

- Automatical Payout
+ Automatical Payout.
- Percentage of sales commission for every sale on the blockchain after the first performance optimization
+ Percentage of sales commission for every sale on the blockchain after the first. performance optimization.